 Many people think that meditating is just sitting in a quiet place and closing their eyes.
 If that is all you know about meditation, you’re mind will drive you crazy and you will probably give up.

 Lastly, find a meditating technique you like and stick with it.
 Jumping from one technique to the next will slow down your progress.
 Think of meditation as training your mind to be more at peace and sometimes training takes time.
+I hope you found this Christian meditation for beginners article helpful.

 Don’t give up, the benefits are numerous.